check before: 2025-04-15

 Email Delivery Issues

-Emails with multiple From addresses without a Sender header will be rejected, leading to potential communication breakdowns.
+Messages with multiple From addresses without a Sender header will be rejected, leading to potential loss of important communications.

 - roles: Email Administrators, End Users